LIV Army Corps: 1942

-October 1942

-The LIV Army was briefly transferred back to the 11th Army in October 1942.

-November 1942

 LIV Army Corps was permanently transferred to the 18th Army in November 1942.
 At the time of transfer, the LIV Army Corps only commanded the 250th "Blue" Infantry Division, made up of Spanish Wehrmacht volunteers.
 The LIV Army Corps joined the Siege of Leningrad.

-January 1943
+1943

 On 1 January 1943, the German forces engaged at the Siege of Leningrad included the 16th Army and LIV Army Corps' 18th Army.
 The 16th Army consisted of the X Army Corps, II Army Corps, and the Groups Hahne and Tiemann.
 The 18th Army was made up, next to the LIV Army Corps, of the L Army Corps, XXVI Army Corps, I Army Corps, XXVIII Army Corps and XXXVIII Army Corps, as well as several divisions in reserve.

 Erick-Oskar Hansen was succeeded as corps commander of LIV Army Corps by Carl Hilpert on 20 January 1943.
 Hilpert would hold the office for seven months, until 1 August 1943.
 Hilpert had previously served as the commander of XXIII Army Corps, chief of staff of Army Group B and chief of staff of 1st Army.

-August 1943

 On 1 August 1943, Carl Hilpert was succeeded as corps commander of LIV Army Corps by Otto Sponheimer.
 Sponheimer would hold this office until after the formal reassignment of LIV Army Corps as an army detachment in February 1944.

-January 1944
+1944

 Starting on 14 January 1944, the LIV Army Corps was part of the withdrawal of Army Group North from Leningrad to the Panther Line.
 Army Group North had been decisively weakened by Soviet attacks as well as troop transfers away from the northern sectors to other parts of the Eastern Front.
 Between July 1943 and January 1944, it lost two fifths of its troops, or 18 divisions, to other sectors.
 Additionally, it had also been burdened with additional pieces of frontline like the Polotsk sector, which was transferred to Army Group North on 10 January 1944.
 As a result, the order had been given on 14 January to fall back to the Panther Line, ending the Siege of Leningrad after more than 900 days.
 The Soviet Union subsequently attacked with its Leningrad–Novgorod Offensive and threw some 1.2 million soldiers and 1,580 tanks, supported by 1,386 aircraft and 43,000 partisans behind the German lines, against some 397,000 German soldiers (including those on anti-partisan duty).